dmbarbour/awelon/AboutABC.md

         #2#3/*-  (-2/3)
         #123/00/ (1.23)

-Languages built above ABC, such as AO, will generally provide a more traditional and compact syntax for numbers.
+Expression of rational numbers, or very large or small numbers (that call for scientific notation), is not very compact in ABC.
+Languages built above ABC, such as AO, must generally provide a more traditional and compact syntax for numbers.

 ABC is not rich in math.
 ABC has just enough to easily express rational numbers and latencies (albeit, not in a particularly compact manner), but ABC doesn't get much beyond elementary school mathematics.
 To model a square root or trigonometric function will likely require computing a series with tolerances, or modeling irrational numbers as codata.

-Rather than relying on a smart compiler to recognize and optimize math, it seems wise to model rich mathematical expressions as DSLs - declarative sets of equations that can be simplified, analyzed, rewritten, interpreted in ABC if necessary, and more explicitly compiled to CUDA or another external language when simulation is necessary.

-These programmatic representations of numbers are perhaps not optimal syntactically, but they do keep numbers visible for casual perusal of the ABC source, and they also keep the parser of ABC very simple.
-The AO language, which is a thin layer above ABC, provides more traditional syntax for numbers.

-Other comp

-ABC does

-        #42         :: e -> (Number * e)
+I am tempted to introduce a divmod primitive (perhaps as `Q`) but I've not committed to it.

+Anyhow, it may be wise to treat rich math or math for scientific computing as a DSL, i.e. keep it symbolic, develop simplifiers and optimizers and develop a few interpreters or compilers.
+Compile to OpenCL for high-performance computation, then offload it to a GPU via capability.

 ### Text

+ABC has a built-in unicode text type.
+Literal text is expressed in a block format, encoded in UTF-8 as part of the normal ABC stream:

+        "text in a block format
+         can continue on multiple lines
+         each ending with linefeed (10)
+         and each starting with a space
+         end the block with tilde (126)
+        ~

+This design is aimed to eliminate need for escapes and support deep nesting of code without getting complex or too ugly.
+Effectively, only LF is escaped by adding a space afterwards.
+The final `~` eliminates need for lookahead and provides a visual cue that the text is finished.
+The result has a nice aesthetic for multi-line text (especially with a convention of starting text on a new line), but does seem ugly for single-line text:

+        "label
+        ~

+Of course, ABC is intended to be simple to parse, and marginally readable for debugging purposes.
+Being 'pretty' when presented in a standard text editor isn't among ABC's requirements.
+Languages or environments built above ABC, such as AO or Awelon Environment, are free to provide a prettier presentations or representations of text.

+The formal meaning of literal text is to add the value to the environment:

+        "text...  :: e -> (T * e)

+Other than text literals, I've yet to decide on operators for manipulating text.
+Considerations:

+* I'd prefer primitive operators be reversible
+*    this excludes concatenation of text as a primitive
+*    but does allow push and peel operators for text
+*       which could operate on whole texts
+*       consider split-at operations?
+*          but what is result of split-at for text not in string? rhs empty...
+*          maybe need to guarantee for split-at that a value is in the string?
+* favor partial functions and dependent types to forced conditionals
+* favor approaches that simplify rich dependent typing
+* It's often necessary to read from front of string and write to end.
+*    either four put/get operators for reversibility... or put/get + reverse?
+*

+A potential (and somewhat naive) approach is to operate on text at the representation layer, such that I must work with every character.
+This could work pretty well, I think, though it is somewhat opaque to analysis.

+Other than managing text literals, the main text operations of ABC are to add and remove characters (as numbers), or reverse the text:

+        p :: (N(a) * (T(t) * e)) -> T(a|t) * e
+        g :: T(a|t) * e -> N(a) * (T(t) * e)
+        m :: T * e -> T * e

+ABC requires a proof that numbers added to text are between 0 and 1114111 (inclusively).

+ABC doesn't assume many features for text.

+After generating text, there isn't very much ABC users can do with it (without building a big library).
+ABC has very few built-in text-processing facilities, other than comparisons.
+However, ABC does enable

+A consequence of this design is that even simple text like a tag will result in newlines in the ABC code.

+But ABC is a bytecode... it's intended to be visible, but

+If text continues across lines, the linefeed is kept but the space is dropped.
+For the final line, the linefeed is dropped.
+Consequently, even if text is on a single line, it must be expressed in ABC with a linefeed:

+        "foo
+        ~

+This can be a bit awkward, but it avoids easy

+ Newline is character 10 (linefeed), and space is character 32 (no substitutes).

+The

         "text...    :: e -> (Text * e)